Ruth Thompson: Early life and education

 Thompson was born in Whitehall, Michigan, and attended the public schools.
 She graduated from Muskegon Business College of nearby Muskegon in 1905, and became a lawyer with a private practice.

 Early career

-She was registrar of probate court of Muskegon County and judge of probate from 1925 to 1937.
+She was registrar of probate court of Muskegon County.
+In 1924, Thompson was the first women judge elected to a position in the probate court in Muskegon, Michigan.
+Thompson served in this role from 1925 to 1937.
 She gained national recognition as an advocate for children's rights during that period.
 She was elected the county's first female state representative in 1938 and served as a member of the Michigan House of Representatives (Muskegon County 1st district) from 1939 to 1941.

 Thompson then served on the Social Security Board, 1941–1942; staff for United States Labor Department, 1942; United States Adjutant General's Office, 1942–1946; and then member and chair of the Michigan state Prison Commission for Women.
 During and after World War II she worked as a civilian employee of the U.S. Army in Washington, D.C., and in Europe.